As hope withers, Palestinian president heads to Washington

 Israelis and Palestinians have been holding on-off negotiations for more than 20 years with the stated aim of sharing the Holy Land and creating an independent Palestine.

-Obama told Netanyahu he would seek “difficult decisions” from Abbas in coming weeks and would push him behind closed doors as hard as he did the Israeli premier to help narrow the gap for a framework accord, a senior U.S. official said.
+Obama told Netanyahu he would seek “difficult decisions” from Abbas and would push him behind closed doors as hard as he did the Israeli premier to help narrow the gap for a framework accord, a senior U.S. official said.

-Obama will also tell Abbas that “we should not let this current window for peace close” and will make the case for the benefits of peace to the Palestinian people, the official said.

 Although the terms of the mooted accord have not been published, Palestinians say early indications suggest they will be offered less than what former U.S. President Bill Clinton laid out in 2000 in the so-called Clinton Parameters.